 “Look, I know what I’m like,” he snapped, still refusing to look at her.
 “I’m not the person everyone thinks I am.
 I just wanted to prove to myself I’m not like Gilt.
 More than a hammer, you understand?” he demanded viciously.
 “But I’m still a fraud by trade.
 I thought you knew that.
 I can fake sincerity so well that even I can’t tell.
 I mess with people’s heads —”

 Dear Gods, did he really believe that was all he was?
 Had he been conning himself for so long that he could no longer see that he really was more than a hammer?
 He’d been so desperate to prove it.
-It hadn’t occurred to her to think it was because he didn’t think it was actually true.
+It hadn’t occurred to her that it might just be because he didn’t actually believe he was.

 “You’re fooling no one but yourself,” she interrupted, reaching for his hand.